GCC-Tiny/gcc-tiny-docs-rtd/docs/source/part10.rst

       Tree parse_variable_declaration ();
    +  Tree parse_type_declaration ();

-When parsing a statement, if we see a token type it means that a type-declaration starts.
+When parsing a statement, if we see a token type it means that a type declaration starts.

 .. code-block:: diff